Mannequin (1987 film): Plot

-In Ancient Egypt, Ema "Emmy" Hesire (Cattrall) takes refuge in a pyramid, pleading to the gods that she find true love rather than enter into an arranged marriage with a dung dealer.
-Emmy suddenly vanishes before her mother's (Phyllis Newman) eyes.
-In 1987 Philadelphia, Jonathan Switcher (McCarthy) is a sculptor working at a mannequin warehouse and finishes a single female mannequin he considers a masterpiece.
+In Ancient Egypt, Ema "Emmy" Hesire takes refuge in a pyramid, pleading with the gods to find true love rather than enter into an arranged marriage with a dung dealer.
+Emmy suddenly vanishes before her mother's eyes.

+In 1987 Philadelphia, Jonathan Switcher is a sculptor working at a mannequin warehouse and finishes a single female mannequin he considers a masterpiece.
 His boss fires him for spending time trying to make his mannequins works of art.
 Jonathan takes a number of odd jobs but is fired each time for working too slowly because he tries to make each project artistic.
-His girlfriend Roxie Shield, an employee of the Illustra department store, dumps him, calling him as a flake.
+His girlfriend, Roxie Shield, an employee of the Illustra department store, dumps him, calling him a flake.

 After his motorcycle breaks down in the rain, Jonathan passes the Prince & Company department store, where he sees his mannequin in the display window.
 He remarks that she is the first work that made him feel like a true artist.
 The next morning, he saves store owner Claire Timkin from being injured by her own shop sign.
-Grateful, Claire orders store manager Mr. Richards (who is secretly paid by Illustra to sabotage Prince & Company so it can be bought) to give Jonathan a job.
+Grateful, Claire orders the store manager, Mr. Richards (who is secretly paid by Illustra to sabotage Prince & Company so it can be bought), to give Jonathan a job.
 Viewed with suspicion by security guard Captain Felix Maxwell, Jonathan works with and befriends flamboyant window dresser Hollywood Montrose.

-While Jonathan is putting together a window display, the mannequin he made is brought to life by Emmy's spirit.
+While Jonathan is putting together a window display, the mannequin he made comes to life through Emmy's spirit.
 She says she has existed for centuries as a muse, sometimes inhabiting the works of an artist she admires and inspires.
 She has encountered amazing people, but has never found true love.
-Emmy explains the gods allow her life when she and Jonathan are unobserved, otherwise she is a mannequin.
+Emmy explains that the gods allow her life when she and Jonathan are unobserved.

 With Emmy's help, Jonathan's window display is a massive success.
 Now in charge of visual merchandising, Jonathan asks Emmy to continue helping with the displays.
 Over several weeks, they create several popular displays, attracting new business while also deepening their relationship.
-Illustra's chief executive B.J.
-Wert sends Roxie to poach Jonathan, but he refuses, saying he works for people who value him.
-Annoyed by Felix's ineptitude and Richards' attitude towards Jonathan, Claire fires them and makes Jonathan vice president of the store.
+Illustra's chief executive, B.J.
+Wert, sends Roxie to poach Jonathan, but he refuses, saying he works for people who value him.
+Annoyed by Felix's ineptitude and Richard's attitude toward Jonathan, Claire fires them and makes Jonathan the store's vice president.